 Just looking at some indicative stats on our website, audiences are changing, slowly.

 Among visitors to our website in the lower age brackets, the imbalance is shrinking (18-24 = 33% female, 25-34 = 28% female) – but that suggests there’s still a lot of work to do.

 When we compare the overall website figures to event attendees, we see a markedly different picture.
 A disparity between the gender of website visitors (around 20% female) and visitors to our events (less than 10% female).

 Don’t leave it to women to fly the flag!

 We are one of many organisations and employers that feels this is detrimental to the marketplace, not least because of the many talented scientists, technologists and engineers employed in the market place.

 We reached out to a number of women in senior engineering working in the automotive technology field, asking a number of questions about how to re-balance the gender split.
 Unfortunately, they were, perhaps in line with some of the research that’s referenced here, far too busy being hugely successful trailblazers.

-That made me think – while female engineers are important mentors and role models for influencing career choices – it’s also presumptive and unnecessary to believe that industry cannot take on some responsibility, irrespective of the gender of people talking about it.
-I’m writing as a man, a father, and I would do anything to ensure my own daughters have successful and happy lives, with good careers – and never let gender stand in their way.
+While female engineers are important mentors and role models for influencing career choices – it’s also presumptive and unnecessary to believe that industry cannot take on some responsibility, irrespective of the gender of people talking about it.

 Whether the logic or solution is sound is not for us to judge, however, if age and seniority influences whether it’s cost effective for someone to attend AutoSens (most often senior engineers, where the gender bias is at its worst) we hope that creating a low-cost ticket that is gender focussed will enable women in the industry to take advantage of the event.